 Doctor of Pharmacy

-The College provides a challenging learning environment where students can explore career options, develop practical expertise, and become leaders in the profession and their communities.
-Small class sizes
+St. Louis College of Pharmacy provides a challenging learning environment where students can explore career options, develop practical expertise and become leaders in the profession and their communities.

 In the College’s four-year Pharm.D. program, students complete 130 hours of required coursework.
 Students are required to complete 12 semester hours of elective or

 Elective Focus Areas such as clinical services, community care, public health, research and more allow students to explore pharmacy-related topics in depth.

 Through hands-on learning and clinical experiences, students develop skills to work and interact with diverse patient populations.

 - Introductory pharmacy practice experiences (IPPEs) introduce students to the profession.
 Students will consult with patients, discuss their concerns and do everything from assisting with dispensing prescriptions to creating medication management plans.